 2. Partition Advantages

-As you are aware PySpark is designed to process large datasets with 100x faster than the tradition processing, this wouldn’t have been possible with out partition.
-Below are some of the advantages using PySpark partitions on memory or on disk.
+As you are aware PySpark is designed to process large datasets 100x faster than the traditional processing, this wouldn’t have been possible without partition.
+Below are some of the advantages of using PySpark partitions on memory or on disk.